KristianaBlake/jedi-academy-flask/README.md

    1. admin will see the 5 pre filled courses that are concurrent with the jedi academny
    2. admin will be able to add, update, and delete courses
-   3. admin will be able to see all the students that are in the jedi academny
+   3. admin will be able to see all the padawans that are in the jedi academny
    4. admin will be able to log out

-   ## If user is student
+   ## If user is padawan

    1. user will be brought to the landing page
    2. user will be able to see the courses that they are in
-   3. user will be able to click on a course and see the other students that are in the course with them
+   3. user will be able to click on a course and see the other padawans that are in the course with them
-      - user will not be able to see all the other students that are in the school with them UNLESS they are in the same course
+      - user will not be able to see all the other padawans that are in the school with them UNLESS they are in the same course
-   4. user (student) will be able to log out
+   4. user (padawan) will be able to log out

 ## ROUTES

-1. Students (Users)
+1. Padawans (Users)

-   - register route -> ('/students/register') --> POST
+   - register route -> ('/padawans/register') --> POST
-   - login route -> ('/students/login') --> GET
+   - login route -> ('/padawans/login') --> GET
-   - log out route -> ('/students/logout') --> GET
+   - log out route -> ('/padawans/logout') --> GET

 2. Course

    - create courses route -> ('/courses/new') --> POST (must be admin)
    - update/edit courses route -> ('/courses/<id>') --> PUT (must be admin)
    - delete courses route -> ('/courses/<id>') --> Delete (must be admin)
-   - list all students in a course -> ('/courses/students') --> GET (must be admin)
+   - list all padawans in a course -> ('/courses/padawans') --> GET (must be admin)
    - get all my courses (use current_user) -> ('/courses/current_user') --> GET

 3. Enrollments